Name: Darcie Mawby

 Thesis Title: Gender, conflict and the complexity of identity in female travel accounts of the Crimean War, c.
 1854-1856

-My research will examine women’s travel writing, letters and memoirs about the Crimean War to analyse the impact of space on British identity.
-Accounts of the Crimean War were made widely available in Britian and present interesting challenges on this subject; not only have the majority of the sources rarely been studied as part of a critical analysis, but the spaces through which women moved over the course of the Crimean War were neither colonial nor familiar "European" spaces.
-The Ottoman Empire and the Crimea both occupied an unstable position in European politics, and were alternately included and excluded from that fold throughout the nineteenth century.
-Therefore, I will explore what effect the movement from home space to exoticised, obscure, gendered and militarised spaces around Constantinople and the Crimean warzone could have on British female identity.
-By examining gender roles, love and sexuality, work, class and racial divisions in women's experinces of a prominent national conflict, I will situate British female identity in the warzone and the challenges it represented to British female identity in Britian in the context of an international dialogue.
-The liminality of Turkish and Crimean spaces allowed for an increased fluidity in women's behaviour and gender expectations, influencing divergent currents in contemproary British gender ideology at home.
+My research will examine women’s accounts and experiences of the Crimean War to analyse the impact of movement and space on British identity in lived experience and gendered discourse.
+Many accounts of the Crimean War were made widely available in Britian.
+The conflict itself was a particular focus of national interest, commonly held to be the first conflict to recieve sustained media coverage for a civilian home audience.
+They present interesting challenges on the subject of women's identities; not only have the majority of women's Crimean War accounts rarely been studied as part of a critical analysis, but the spaces through which women moved over the course of the conflict were neither colonial nor familiar "European" spaces.
+The Ottoman Empire and the Crimea both occupied an unstable position in European politics, and were alternately included and excluded from the European fold throughout the nineteenth century.
+I will explore what effect the movement from home space to exoticised, obscure, gendered and militarised spaces around Constantinople and the Crimean warzone could have on British female identity.
+By examining gender roles, work, sexuality, class and racial divisions in women's experinces of this prominent national conflict, I will situate British female identity in the warzone in relation to contemporary discourse "at home", and in relation to women's particular modes of mobility and activity in the East.
+In doing so, I will explore the extension of, and challenges posed to, British female identity in a liminal context that formed the subject of intense national scruitiny.

 Supervisors and Institution(s):